A brief look at the rare earth elements market and how to start investing in the sector. Read on to learn the basics.

 Rare earth elements market: How to invest

-The possibility of higher rare earths prices in the coming years has left some investors wondering how they can invest in rare earths.
-Unfortunately, investors looking for exposure to REEs have few options — buying physical rare earths is not possible, and few ETFs offer exposure to the metals.
+The possibility of higher rare earths prices in the coming years has been one of the catalysts for investors wondering how they can invest in rare earth materials.
+Unfortunately, investors looking for exposure to the rare earth metals market do not have many options — buying physical rare earths is not possible, and few ETFs offer exposure to the metals.

-For that reason, the easiest and most direct way to invest in rare earths is through mining and exploration companies.
+For that reason, the most strategic and direct way to invest in rare earths industry is through mining and exploration companies.
 While many such companies are located in China and are not publicly traded, there are still some that are accessible.
-Below is a list of rare earths-focused companies trading on the TSXV, TSX and ASX; all had market caps of over $50 million as of August 17, 2018:
+Below is a list of rare earths-focused companies trading on the TSXV, TSX and ASX; all had market caps of over $50 million as of May 13, 2019.

 - Alkane Resources (ASX:ALK,OTCQX:ALKEF)